 Perfect Draft Series: Picking Last in a 16-team PPR League

-Every time I use Draft Analyzer I discover something new I like about the program.
+Every time I use Draft Hero I discover something new I like about the program.

 Recently, I had two online drafts over a two-day span.
 These drafts were taking place live, I just wasn’t able to be there.
 So, there were no draft timers and as a result these events ran way longer than I was hoping for.
 They were both pretty painful to endure from the standpoint of sitting in front of my computer and looking out the window watching the rest of my family swim.